Braundo/kubernetes-guide/docs/misc/backup-restore.md

 ```
 <br>

-For a more comprehensive backup, you can directly back up the etcd database, which holds all state and configuration data of your Kubernetes cluster. etcdctl, the CLI tool for etcd, provides a built-in solution to snapshot the database:
+For a more comprehensive backup, you can directly back up the etcd database, which holds all state and configuration data of your Kubernetes cluster. `etcdctl`, the CLI tool for etcd, provides a built-in solution to snapshot the database:
 ```bash
 ETCDCTL_API=3 etcdctl snapshot save /opt/snapshot-pre-boot.db \
 --endpoints=https://127.0.0.1:2379 \